chris434r/QGIS-Map-Production-Automation-ATZ/README.md

 QGIS plug in which automates the production of Active Travel Zone maps.

+Custom GUI which requires user to input site location co-ordinates and folder location.

+Travel Time ischrones are created for walking and cycling, and then constraints are selected which fall within those areas.

 Output of three maps as image files and as QGIS map document files, are as follows:

 "Map 1 - Active Travel Zone"